roytang/blog/content/post/2021/07/weeknotes-07-18/index.md

 - **Watching:**
     - Movies: Actually managed to watch a fair amount of movies this week!
-        - James Bond run continues with Brosnan's [The World is Not Enough (1999)](https://roytang.net/2021/07/wine-barry-loki/)
+        - James Bond run continues with Brosnan's [The World is Not Enough (1999)](/2021/07/wine-barry-loki/)
         - The watch-along movie during this week's Saturday gaming session was one of [my all-time favorites](/2018/10/my-top-10-favorite-movies-of-all-time/): Street Fighter the Movie (1994).
 Still super quotable!
-    - TV: Watched [Barry season 1 and of course the Loki season 1 finale](https://roytang.net/2021/07/wine-barry-loki/).
+    - TV: Watched [Barry season 1 and of course the Loki season 1 finale](/2021/07/wine-barry-loki/).
 Also started watching **Superstore** season 5, since I saw it's on Prime Video now.
 - **Gaming**:
     - Still playing **Horizon Zero Dawn** and **Guilty Gear Strive** regularly.
 Also decided to revive my **Wasteland 2** save for some reason.
 Also woke up my **Disgaea 4 (Vita)** save game since I had to wait in a corridor for a while during an errand this week.
     - Still drafting the latest MTG set **Adventures in the Forgotten Realms** on Magic Arena, you can follow via the [MTGAFR tag](/tags/mtgafr)
     - Regular Saturday group played some [Root](/2021/05/root/) and [Blood Rage](/2021/03/blood-rage/) again, as usual.
+    - Some friends got me into playing [this web-based version of Advance Wars](https://awbw.amarriner.com/), which hopefully Nintendo takes a while to notice.
 - **Reading**: No books this week, mostly just comics.
 Yet again.
 - No online quiz night for the trivia team this week, we just indulged ourselves with the NY Times crossword and spelling bee again.